Consumer medicine information

 MACE occurred in 7% of patients with advanced RCC treated with Bavencio in combination with axitinib compared to 3.4% treated with sunitinib in JAVELIN Renal 101.
 These events included death due to cardiac events (1.4%), Grade 3-4 myocardial infarction (2.8%), and Grade 3-4 congestive heart failure (1.8%).
 Median time to onset of MACE was 4.2 months (range: 2 days to 24.5 months).

-Other clinically important immune-related adverse reactions were reported in less than 1% of patients: myositis, hypopituitarism, uveitis, myasthenia gravis, myasthenic syndrome and Guillain-Barré syndrome, see Section 4.8 Adverse Effects (Undesirable Effects).
+Other clinically important immune-mediated adverse reactions were reported in less than 1% of patients: myositis, hypopituitarism, uveitis, myasthenia gravis, myasthenic syndrome, Guillain-Barré syndrome, sclerosing cholangitis, arthritis, polymyalgia rheumatica, Sjogren's syndrome, and neutropenia, see Section 4.8 Adverse Effects (Undesirable Effects).

-For suspected immune-related adverse reactions, ensure adequate evaluation to confirm aetiology or to rule out other causes.
+For suspected immune-mediated adverse reactions, ensure adequate evaluation to confirm aetiology or to rule out other causes.
 Based on the severity of the adverse reaction, avelumab should be withheld and corticosteroids to be administered.
-Avelumab should be resumed when the immune-related adverse reaction remains at Grade 1 or less following corticosteroid taper.
+Avelumab should be resumed when the immune-mediated adverse reaction remains at Grade 1 or less following corticosteroid taper.

 Patients excluded from clinical studies.